-There have been no significant events that have occurred after the reporting date which may significantly affect either The Foundation's operations or results of those operations or The Foundation's state of affairs in future years.
+No other significant events have occurred after the reporting date which may significantly affect either The Foundation's operations or results of those operations or The Foundation's state of affairs in future years.

 Note 17.
 Contributions on winding up